 - Resident or non-resident hunters with a valid hunting license or other persons who are lawfully engaged in hunting, including while traveling to or from such hunting activities with an unloaded firearm.4

 In addition, no person under age 12 shall have in his or her possession any shotgun, rifle or other firearm while in the fields or forests or in any tent, camp, auto or any other vehicle in the state of Idaho, except that the holder of a youth small game license or youth hunter education graduate license, if accompanied by an adult licensed to hunt in Idaho, may possess a firearm for hunting while in the fields or forests.5

-Additionally, as of July 1, 2016, state law requires the sheriff of a county to issue a license to carry a concealed weapon to those applicants between the ages of eighteen (18) and twenty-one (21) years who meet the eligibility requirements of Idaho Code Ann. section 18-3302K.6
+Additionally, as of July 1, 2019, individuals over age 18 who meet the eligibility requirements of Idaho Code Ann. section 18-3302(11)(b)-(m) may carry concealed firearms without a permit.6 Should individuals over 18 still wish to obtain a concealed carry permit, state law also requires the sheriff of a county to issue a license to carry a concealed weapon to those applicants between the ages of eighteen (18) and twenty-one (21) years who meet the eligibility requirements of Idaho Code section 18-3302K.7

 For additional information, see the Idaho Trafficking section.

 See our Minimum Age to Purchase / Possess Firearms policy summary for a comprehensive discussion of this issue.